 My son Logan has been going through family movies, and enjoying the process.
 I decided to go through my two bins of photos, and search for treasures to send to him.

 I was not prepared for the onslaught of emotions as I peered at memories, and vacations that had been taken.
 As I stood on the cool cement floor of my basement, with the fluorescent lights illuminating my project, many emotions welled up, and tears were not far behind.

 I was so grateful to still have intact these bins of photos, as many had been destroyed by the flood that came last Spring.
 These ones had been saved….thank you God.

-Even though the memories came rushing back of these exciting and tantalizing countries.. what remained The most significant was people… the connection.. the experiences.. the wonder of first discoveries, and the laughter, the pure joy of sharing a dark hot chocolate in Belgium that was so thick and rich, my taste buds still dance with delight at the memory.
+Even though the memories came rushing back of these exciting and tantalizing countries.. what remained the most significant was people… the connection.. the experiences.. the wonder of first discoveries, and the laughter, the pure joy of sharing a dark hot chocolate in Belgium that was so thick and rich, my taste buds still dance with delight at the memory.
 The faces of loved ones were cherished.
 People that I had forgotten that I had travelled with while in college on architectural trips abroad.
 That’s what consumed me.
-I discarded many of the empty shots, if there wasn’t a human in them, because they were just not that interesting any longer.
+I discarded many of the empty just scenery shots.
+If there wasn’t a human in them, they were just not that interesting any longer.

 It took me on a “ staycation” there in my basement.
 I constructed piles of keeps, and ones that would be sent to other family members, and then a discard pile.
 Tons of photos were placed atop my washer and dryer, as I sought to lessen the quantity.

 I let my mind wander from place to place, from person to person, and I revered each detail lovingly, and with great Thanksgiving for the opportunities I had been given to travel, and experience these many places.
 So many blessings.